Justin Timberlake: 2008–2012: Musical hiatus and focus on acting

-In 2008, a collaboration between Timberlake and T.I., "Dead and Gone", was featured on T.I.'s sixth studio album, Paper Trail, and was released as its fourth single late in 2009.
-In November 2008, it was confirmed that Timberlake would make a guest appearance and produce some tracks on R&B/pop singer Ciara's upcoming album Fantasy Ride due out May 5, 2009.
-Timberlake featured on Ciara's second single "Love Sex Magic", the video being shot on February 20, 2009.
-The single became a worldwide hit, reaching the top ten in numerous countries and peaking at number-one in several countries including Taiwan, India, and Turkey.
+In 2008, a collaboration between Timberlake and T.I., "Dead and Gone", was featured on T.I.'s sixth album, Paper Trail, and was released as its fourth single late in 2009.
+In November 2008, it was confirmed that Timberlake would make a guest appearance and produce some tracks on R&B/pop singer Ciara's upcoming album Fantasy Ride, due out May 5, 2009.
+Timberlake featured on Ciara's second single, "Love Sex Magic", the video being shot on February 20, 2009.
+The single became a worldwide hit, reaching the top ten in numerous countries and peaking at number one in several countries, including Taiwan, India, and Turkey.
 The song was nominated for Best Pop Collaboration with Vocals at the 52nd Grammy Awards.
-Timberlake hosted the 16th ESPY Awards, and the musical number "I Love Sports" was later nominated for an Emmy award.
-Timberlake and his production team The Y's, along with Mike Elizondo, produced and co-wrote the song "Don't Let Me Down" for Leona Lewis's second studio album, Echo, released on November 17, 2009.
+Timberlake hosted the 16th ESPY Awards, and the musical number "I Love Sports" was later nominated for an Emmy Award.
+Timberlake and his production team, The Y's, along with Mike Elizondo, produced and co-wrote the song "Don't Let Me Down" for Leona Lewis's second album, Echo, released on November 17, 2009.
 Timberlake also co-wrote and performed on "Carry Out", the third single from Timbaland's album Shock Value II, released on December 1, 2009.
 Timberlake appeared on Jimmy Fallon's debut as host of Late Night with Jimmy Fallon on March 2, 2009.
 Timberlake was the executive producer on the MTV reality series The Phone, which premiered on April 21, 2009.
 In late 2009, Barbadian singer Rihanna released the album Rated R, with Timberlake being one of the writers and producers.
-They both worked together previously for her third studio album Good Girl Gone Bad.
+They both worked together previously for her third album, Good Girl Gone Bad.

 From 2010, Timberlake increased his acting work.
-He played Sean Parker, the founder of Napster, in the acclaimed film The Social Network (2010).
+He played Sean Parker, the founder of Napster, in the acclaimed film The Social Network (2010), and voiced Boo-Boo Bear in the live-action/animated comedy film Yogi Bear, adapted from the Hanna-Barbara series.
 He also appeared at the 2010 MTV VMAs on September 12, 2010.
-In 2011, he starred alongside Cameron Diaz in Bad Teacher and alongside Mila Kunis in Friends with Benefits, and played Will Salas, the protagonist of In Time, a science fiction film by Andrew Niccol.
-He provided a feature and appeared in the music video for the song "Motherlover" from The Lonely Island's second album Turtleneck & Chain, and directed and made a cameo in the FreeSol music video "Hoodies On, Hats Low", which was released in August 2011.
+In 2011, he starred alongside Cameron Diaz in Bad Teacher and alongside Mila Kunis in Friends with Benefits and played Will Salas, the protagonist of In Time, a science fiction film by Andrew Niccol.
+He provided a feature and appeared in the music video for the song "Motherlover" from The Lonely Island's second album, Turtleneck & Chain, and directed and made a cameo in the FreeSol music video "Hoodies On, Hats Low", which was released in August 2011.
 The Late Night with Jimmy Fallon sketch "History of Rap" was performed for the first time by both Fallon and Timberlake in 2010.
 In July 2011, United States Marine Kelsey De Santis uploaded a YouTube video asking Timberlake to be her date to the United States Marine Corps birthday ball; they attended the event on November 13, 2011, in Richmond, Virginia.
 His fifth Saturday Night Live episode, as host and musical guest, was the most-watched episode in 14 months, with Charles Barkley as host and Kelly Clarkson as musical guest.